vanessacleary/vanessacleary-Ms1-2021/README.md

 **Section 5: Testimonials**
 * This section is to inform visitors of how current members feel about Balance and help consumers make an informed decision.
 The carousel was one feature I wanted  to incorporate on the website to bring the website to life with some movement.

+   * The follwoing user stories address this section
+      * *As a First Time Visitor, I want to look for testimonials to understand what their memebers think of them and see if they are trusted.*
+      * *As a returning user, I want to easily see testimonials.*

 ![Testimonial section](/docs/features/testimonial-section.JPG)

 **Section 6: Gallery**